MartinRep/GitHub-project/README.md

 Or with the bash file provided
 `github new-project`

-Command `github` on it's own creates an new project with current timestamp. ie. `project-1560467353`
+Command `github` on it's own creates a new project with current timestamp. ie. `project-1560467353`